ocaml-bench/notes/ocaml19_outline.md

-# *OUTLINE:* Benchmarking the OCaml compiler: our experience
+# *OUTLINE:* Continuous camel racing: reliable benchmarking of the OCaml compiler

 Our proposed presentation would describe what we did to build continuous benchmarking websites<sup>[1](#ref1)</sup> that take a controlled experiment